-Our solicitors specialise in employment claims including race discrimination disputes arising under The Race Relations Act 1976.
-If you would like to talk confidentially to an experienced solicitor just use the helpline, email or complete and send the contact form.
-A legal expert who deals exclusively in employment claims will phone you with advice and information on how best to preserve your legal right.
-You will be given clear and unequivocal advice on your chances of success before the London Employment Tribunal and the anticipated value of your claim.
+Our race discrimination solicitors specialise in disputes arising under the Race Relations Act 1976.
+If you would like to talk confidentially to an experienced lawyer just use the helpline or email our offices.
+A legal expert who deals exclusively in employment claims will phone you with advice and information on how best to preserve your legal rights.
+You will be given clear and unequivocal advice on your chances of success before the Employment Tribunal and the anticipated value of your claim.

 Race Relations Act 1976

 The Race Relations Act 1976 which covers the grounds of race, colour, nationality, ethnic and national origin applies in England, Scotland and Wales with very similar legislation in Northern Ireland.
 The legislation protects some religious groups but does not cover religion in general.
 Those protected in employment matters include job applicants, employees, self-employed and contract workers who are protected from discrimination, victimisation and harassment.
 The act covers recruitment (including terms on which employment is offered, and refusal to offer employment), promotion (including transfer, training, benefits, and facilities offered) and dismissal (including expiry and non-renewal of a fixed term contract).